6.3 Superficial & Deep Heat / Cold

 Superficial Heat and Cold

 These modalities are some of the safest and most-tested in the PTA scope.
-Most NPTE-PTA items test (1) the correct delivery technique, (2) appropriate clinical stage (acute vs subacute vs chronic), and (3) absolute contraindications screened during setup.
+Most NPTE-PTA items test (1) the correct delivery technique, (2) the appropriate clinical stage (acute vs subacute vs chronic), and (3) absolute contraindications screened during setup.
+All four mechanisms of heat transfer appear here: conduction (hot pack, paraffin, cold pack), convection (whirlpool, fluidotherapy), conversion (ultrasound, diathermy), and evaporation (vapocoolant spray).

 Hot Packs

-• Layering: 6-8 layers of terry-cloth toweling between the pack and the patient (some sources cite 8-10 layers for older clay packs or when the patient is positioned lying on the pack, which adds compression and heat transfer).
+• Layering: 6-8 layers of terry-cloth toweling between the pack and the patient (some sources cite 8-10 layers for older clay packs, or when the patient lies on the pack, which adds compression and heat transfer).

 • Duration: 15-20 minutes.